KubanLink/Python/README.md

-# Introduction to Python Spring 2020
+# Introduction to Python
-> This class was taught under Dr. Dalba.
+> This class was taught under Dr. Dalba at Riverside City College.
 ## Table of contents
 * [Overview of Class](#general-info)
 * [Screenshots](#screenshots)